-Below are the particulars of each contract, other than those entered into in the ordinary course of business, that is material to China Gold International and was entered into between January 2016 and the date of this AIF or was entered into before that date but is still in effect.
+Below are the particulars of each contract, other than those entered into in the ordinary course of business, that is material to China Gold International and was entered into between January 2017 and the date of this AIF or was entered into before that date but is still in effect.
 No disclosure is made regarding any contract that was entered into prior to January 1, 2002.

 - 1. CJV between Brigade 217 and Pacific Gold Mining Inc. dated April 5, 2002 to establish IMPM as a CJV.
 This is the joint venture agreement that relates to the CSH Gold Project and grants to China Gold International a 96.5% interest in the CJV. - 2.
-CNG Non-Compete and the CGG Non-Compete was granted in 2010 by China National Gold in which China National Gold agrees to not compete with the Company, nor allow its Controlled Entities to compete with the Company in the International Mining Business and by the Company to China National Gold in which it undertakes not to compete with China National Gold and its Controlled Entities in respect of gold and nonferrous mineral prospects in PRC.
+CNG Non-Compete and the CGG Non-Compete was granted in 2010 by China National Gold in which China National Gold agrees to not compete with the Company, nor allow its Controlled Entities to compete with the Company in the International Mining Business and by the Company to China National Gold in which it undertakes not to compete with China National Gold and its Controlled Entities in respect of gold and nonferrous mineral prospects in PRC. - 3.
+Contract for Purchase and Sale of Doré between IMPM and China National Gold dated May 7, 2014, as supplemented by the Supplemental Contract for Purchase and Sale of Doré dated May 26, 2017.
+The original Contract for Purchase and Sale of Dore regulates the sale and purchase of gold dore carried out between IMPM and China National Gold them for the three years ending December 31, 2015, 2016 and 2017.
+The Supplemental Contract for Purchase and Sale of Dore extends the term to December 31, 2020.
+See "General Development of the Business - Three Year History - 2015 and 2017".